 11. Strip the marketing voice

 Here's a piece of brand copy: [paste].
 Rewrite it as if you were explaining it to a smart friend at a dinner party.
-No selling, no hype, no marketing voice.
+No selling.
+No hype.
+No marketing voice.
 Just the actual idea, said plainly.
 Then tell me what the original was hiding.

 12. The headline test